mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 Ships carrying a large number of marines or soldiers can benefit from an armoury, a specialised weapons storage facility.
-An armoury can only be accessed by those with the correct codes (usually the ship’s senior officers and security teams) and may contain a wide variety of weapons.
+An armoury can only be accessed by those with the correct codes (usually the ship's senior officers and security teams) and may contain a wide variety of weapons.
 An armoury can be equipped with specialised weaponry but, as standard, will have